-Transit vehicle and infrastructure maintenance jobs are vital to delivering transit service, but increasingly hard to recruit and fill.
-Expanding the program for service-critical maintenance craft worker positions will help up cost-effectively expand the pipeline of skilled candidates and create promotive pathways into specialized job functions for existing staff.
+Service Equity Expansion would allow the SFMTA to continue keeping pace with returning ridership - placing a strong emphasis on maintenance and supervision Transit vehicle and infrastructure maintenance jobs are as outlined in the Muni Reliability Working Group.
+The vital to delivering transit service, but increasingly hard to next service priorities will continue to prioritize the Muni recruit and fill.
+Expanding the program for service-critical maintenance craft worker positions will help up cost-Service Equity Strategy Neighborhoods and emerging effectively expand the pipeline of skilled candidates and post-COVID travel patterns. create promotive pathways into specialized job functions Key Expenditures include: for existing staff.

-Positions required to expand Apprentice Program to meet growing staffing challenges (Muni Reliability Working Group Recommendation).
+• Positions required to expand Apprentice Program to meet growing staffing challenges (Muni Reliability Positions for increased track, overhead lines and Working Group Recommendation). vehicle maintenance